mozilla/testpilot/docs/metrics/telemetry.md

 * The version of the experiment (the `version` field of the add-on)
 * A timestamp of when the event happened in seconds since the browser was started
-* A variants object with details of any [variants](experiments/variants.md) which are running
 * The data payload

 An example ping would look like: